fo76utils/fo76utils/README.md

 * esmview - interactive version of esmdump.
 * findwater - create a height map of water bodies, optionally using .NIF meshes for Skyrim and newer games.
 * fo4land - extract landscape data from Oblivion, Fallout 3, Skyrim, and Fallout 4.
-* landtxt - create an RGB land texture from the output of btddump or fo4land formats 2 and 4, and a set of DDS files.
+* landtxt - create an RGB land texture from the output of btddump (formats 2, 4, 6, and 8) or fo4land (formats 2, 4, and 5), or directly from terrain data in ESM/BTD file(s), using a set of DDS texture files.
 * markers - find references to a set of form IDs defined in a text file, and mark their locations on an RGBA format map, optionally using DDS icon files.
 * nif\_info - list data from a set of .NIF files in .BA2 or .BSA archives.
 * terrain - render terrain to an RGB image, using files created by btddump, findwater, or fo4land.
 Includes 2D and isometric mode.